There is no doubt in my mind that #blacklivesmatter.

 We need to change our hiring practices, our assessments of client credit-worthiness, re-evaluate our suppliers, assess our team work cultures, change our “jokes”, question our inner thoughts, check our attitudes and behaviours before we speak and act, and create tools that are as ethnically neutral as possible, except where those tools can reverse past racist practices.

-We can write to our business associations to pressure our governments to revise immigration policies, international finance policies, and internal policies that benefit white businesses.
+We can write to our business associations to pressure our governments to revise immigration policies, international finance policies, and internal policies that benefit white-led businesses at the expense of other ethnicities.

 Are you a venture capitalist?
 Do you have an internal bias that favours white-led businesses in your decision making process?
 Let’s serve all people equally regardless of skin tone, ability, intelligence, gender identity or economic status.